ElectricalGang

 • Length of capillary or stem.

 Improper application can be detrimental to the thermometer.
-Failure to do so may result in loss of property as well as a personal loss.
+Failure to do so may result in loss of property as well as personal loss.
 When installing a thermometer it is important to observe the space around it as it determines what type of thermometer we need to use.

-The various errors that occur when measuring temperature are issues of potential, conduction, radiation, noise, response time, grounding.
+The various errors that occur when measuring temperature are issues of potential, conduction, radiation, noise, response time, and grounding.

 Advantages of Bimetallic Thermometer: